Fertility for same sex couples

-At Bath Fertility, we offer a complete range of treatments to help same sex couples become parents, including Donor Sperm, IUI, IVF and also the option of Egg Sharing and Surrogacy.
+We offer a complete range of treatments to help same sex couples become parents, including donor sperm, IUI, IVF and also the option of egg sharing and surrogacy.

 We ask patients to choose their own sperm through a number of recommended sperm banks.
-If you would like to use a known sperm donor, we can advise you on the treatment procedure and any questions you may have about the implications.
+If you’d like to use a known sperm donor, we can advise you on the treatment procedure and any questions you may have about the implications.

 Intrauterine insemination (IUI) is a fertility treatment that involves placing prepared sperm inside the uterus, close to your eggs.
 This is timed to coincide with ovulation.
 The treatment maximises the chances of sperm reaching an egg and for fertilisation to occur.